Democide/Legally-Blonde-RPG/README.md

 - Discover and express your true self
 - Be positive and optimistic
-- Be a good and supportive friend
+- Be a supportive friend
+- Undo your past misdeeds